Dosbodoke/chooselife/README.md

 You will need expo installed in order to ran the application, follow this guide for the [installation guide](https://docs.expo.dev/get-started/installation/)

 Set-up the `.env` file following the `.env.example` schema

+## Recommended VSCode extensions

+For any reasons, if the notification doesn't show up we can manually open up Recommended Extensions settings

+- Open the command palette CMD + Shift + p
+- Type Show Recommended Extensions
+- All the extensions can be installed together or only required extensions can be installed

+To understand more, refer to [this article from Krishna Pravin](https://dev.to/askrishnapravin/recommend-vs-code-extensions-to-your-future-teammates-4gkb)